jonataslaw/getx/README.md

 /// Custom Rx Models:

-// toJson(), toString() are deffered to the child, so you can implement override them, and print() the observable directly.
+// toJson(), toString() are deferred to the child, so you can implement override on them, and print() the observable directly.

 class User {
     String name, last;